 (Photo credit: Scott-Adobe Stock)

 If it’s true that “one picture is worth a thousand words,” then a remarkable video must be worth considerably more.
-As wildfires race across the western United States, from California to the Midwest to Texas, and hurricanes wreak havoc in areas near the Gulf of Mexico, now is a good time to take a moment and watch this brief video below.
+As wildfires race across the western United States, from California to the Midwest to Texas, and hurricanes wreak havoc in areas near the Gulf of Mexico, now is a good time to watch this brief video below.
 It takes less than 5 minutes to watch, but the message may stay with you for a lifetime.

 From Paradise to Inferno